Zrinski Topolovac

-Zrinski Topolovac is a village and municipality in Bjelovar-Bilogora County, Croatia.
-In 2011 there were 890 inhabitants, of whom 99.89% were Croats.
+Zrinski Topolovac is a village and a municipality in Bjelovar-Bilogora County, Croatia.

 History

 In the late 19th and early 20th centuries, Zrinski Topolovac was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.

-On January 1, 1993 it was the site of a shooting in which 10 people died.
+Zrinski Topolvac Clergy Shooting

+On 1 January 1993, a mass shooting occurred in Zrinski Topolovac, Bjelovar-Bilogora County, Croatia when 28-year-old Vinko Palić shot and killed nine people and wounded seven others at a New Year's Eve party, before committing suicide.

+Demographics

+According to the 2021 census, the population of the municipality was 747 with 524 living in the town proper.
+In 2011 there were 890 inhabitants, of whom 99.89% were Croats.

+The municipality consists of the following settlements: